YousefED/typescript-json-schema/README.md

 * Generate schema from a typescript type: `typescript-json-schema project/directory/tsconfig.json TYPE`

 To generate files for only _some_ types in `tsconfig.json` specify filenames or globs with the `--include` option.
+This is especially useful for large projects.

 In case no `tsconfig.json` is available for your project, you can directly specify the .ts files (this in this case we use some built-in compiler presets):